AndrewGuerrero/ng-caryll/content/effective_stl.md

 ```

 When `10` is `insert`ed into `s` a second time, `s` will use `operator<=` to test for equivalence.
-When the first `10` is compared to the second `10`, the test for equivalence becomes
+When the first `10` is compared to the second `10`, the test for equivalence becomes:

 ``` cpp
 !(10 <= 10) && !(10 <= 10)
 ```

-The test determines that the second `10` is not equivalent to the first `10` and the second `10` is
+The test determines that the second `10` is not equal to the first `10` and the second `10` is
 `insert`ed into `s`.

 Comparison functions used to sort associative containers like `set` must define a "strict weak